primetree2/fake-news-detector/README.md

 # fake-news-detector
-Using TF-IDF and Text Classification to detect fake news
+TF-IDF and Text Classification to detect fake news

 ## Description